Large Language Models as Commonsense Knowledge for Large-Scale Task Planning: LLM-MCTS: Monte Carlo planning with commonsense knowledge

-\textbf{Goal.} Similar to prior works \cite{xie2023translating}, we use LLMs to translate the natural language goal into a formal representation for the search algorithm.
+\textbf{Goal.} Similar to \cite{xie2023translating}, we use LLMs to translate the natural language goal into a formal goal for MCTS.
 We use a fixed set of prompt examples for LLM to interpret natural language goals, such as ``put one apple into the fridge'' is translated as a tuple ``(\textit{apple}, \textit{inside}, \textit{fridge}).''
 For compositional instructions, it will translate it into multiple tuples, such as ``put one apple on the kitchen table and one plate inside the dishwasher'' is translated as ``(\textit{apple, on, kitchentable}), (\textit{plate, inside, dishwasher}).''
-Similar to initial belief generation, we precisely map the LLM-generated goal into the admissible expressions in $\mathcal{D}_\mathrm{obj}$ for search using the same representation as the state.
+We precisely map the LLM-generated goal into the admissible expressions in $\mathcal{D}_\mathrm{obj}$ for search using the same representation as the state.
 In MCTS, the goal is used to identify the reward.
 As the representations are the same, we can directly check whether the object's state is the same as the goal by string matching.
 If the goal is reached, it will receive a large positive reward, or 0 otherwise.